How To Spot Clean Aged or Set-In Stains in Upholstered Furniture

 Loosen Up the Stain By Letting Off Some Steam.

 Not literally, of course – if anything, lounging on your couch will only make matters worse.
 What you can do, however, is to fetch your electric iron and switch it on the “steam” setting.
 This is a great way to loosen up small individual stains.
 If the blemish is sizeable, though, it’s a better idea to either buy or book professional upholstery cleaning to deal with the sticky situation.
+Alternatively, if you have a portable spot cleaner to hand, you will be able to simply remove without to much hassle.

 Give Stains the Water Treatment (If Possible)